Office location: 250 and 300 Caldwell Hall

-Cornell Abroad is the university-wide office that administers the application process for non-exchange academic year or semester-long study abroad (whether through direct enrollment, third-party providers, or Cornell Abroad-managed programs).
-Program models vary greatly, so it’s worth exploring options to find the type of program will meet your goals.
+Cornell Abroad is the office that administers the application process for non-exchange academic year or semester-long study abroad opportunities, across all colleges (whether through direct enrollment, third-party providers, or Cornell Abroad-managed programs).
+Program models vary greatly, so it’s worth attending the required CALS Study Abroad 101 session first.
 Depending on the destination and program provider, tuition and program fees also vary greatly.
-It could cost more, less, or about the same as attending CALS as an out-of-state resident.
-In-state students might find it to be more expensive than studying in Ithaca (this is not always the case, however).

 - Hundreds of options, including a variety of program types, from which to choose